possibly-wrong/blackjack/readme.txt

 In addition to the rule variations available in the game, you may specify indices for total-dependent strategy variations based on the true count.
-Each index is specified by 8 values:
+Each strategy variation is specified beginning with 5 values indicating the player hand:

 1. Count = hand total, with negative total indicating a soft hand.
 2. Dealer up card (1-10).
 3. Double down = 1 if doubling down is allowed on the hand, 0 otherwise.
 4. Split = 1 if splitting is allowed on the hand, 0 otherwise.
 5. Surrender = 1 if late surrender is allowed on the hand, 0 otherwise.

-6. True count = threshold true count (see 7 and 8 below).
-7. Play1 = strategy when true count is below threshold:
-           1=stand, 2=hit, 3=double, 4=split, 5=surrender
-8. Play2 = strategy when true count is at least threshold.
+These are followed by a series of strategy/true count index pairs, with the strategy values being (1=stand, 2=hit, 3=double, 4=split, 5=surrender), and the indices being strictly increasing with the final index being +1000 or greater (effectively infinite), indicating a partition of possible true counts into half-open intervals and corresponding playing strategies.
+For example:

++16 10 2 0 1 +1000

+represents the strategy for hard 16 vs. dealer 10 of hitting (2) if the true count is less than 0, and standing (1) otherwise.

 You may also specify the playing strategy to use during simulated play: